lightningrodlabs/we-tauri/crates/test_applets/README.md

 ## Install

+Go to the github release page and download the appropriate binary for your distribution.

-If you want to install it from source:
+Alternatively, if you want to install it from source:

 ```
 cargo install we-test-applets --git https://github.com/lightningrodlabs/we